DataTerminatorX/Keyword-BERT/keyword-bert/readme.md

 For data privacy, we only publish a small sample of our real data.

 # training procedure
-1. Prepare you own training data
+1. Prepare you own training and test data
 2. Copy bert pre-trained Chinese large model to `pre_trained`
-3. Modify hyper-parameters in `run.sh` and then run it
+3. Modify model hyper-parameters in `pre_trained/bert_config.json`.
+Modify running parameter in `run.sh` (if needed).
+4. Execute `run.sh`